Newborn hearing screening

 If your child is deaf or diagnosed with hearing loss, there are many different ways your child can learn to communicate.
-Your child's audiologist and pediatrician can help you decide which option, or combination of options, is best for your child and your family.
+Your child's audiologist and pediatrician can help you decide which hearing loss treatment option, or combination of options, is best for your child and your family.

 One of the most common ways to treat hearing loss is with pediatric hearing aids or a cochlear implant.
 Hearing aids can be used for mild to severe hearing loss, while cochlear implants are used for those with profound hearing loss.
 A hearing health professional can help you determine which option is for your child.

 Language and communication